yolish/har-with-imu-transformer/README.md

 )

 ### Training and Testing for Intertial-based Activity Recognition
-This repository supports the training and testing of deep learning models for intertial-based activity recognition.
+This repository supports training and testing of deep learning models for inertial-based activity recognition.
-Specifically these models take IMU data and classify the activity class.
+Specifically, these models take IMU data and classify the type of activity.
 We support two models:
-- A Transformer-based classifier (IMU-Transformer).
-This is our proposed architecture, described in out paper
+- A Transformer-based classifier (IMU-Transformer)
 - A CNN-based (IMU-CNN) classifier, provided for comparison purposes

 The entry point to our framework is the script ```main.py```